 Causes of muscle spasms

 What causes muscle spasms?
-According to the Cleveland Clinic, there are five causes: 2
+According to the Cleveland Clinic, causes can include:3

 - Insufficient stretching before moving